 Campus Visits Required: No

-Program Length: Program can be completed in as little as 20 months
+Program Length: Program can be completed in less than one year of full-time study

 Curriculum and Graduation Requirements